jarrodmillman/pose-stats/abstract.md

 As a consequence, Python's statistical capabilities lack cutting edge methods and techniques, and statisticians do not see their algorithmic innovations disseminated as widely on this popular platform.
 This scoping project explores sustainable and effective pathways for establishing an open-source ecosystem which would catalyze the development of a robust set of statistical software for Python, and build a vibrant ecosystem of statisticians, domain practitioners, and software developers around it.
-The overarching goal is to establish better software engineering practices in the statistical community and to provide onboarding pathways for young researchers, while documenting and implementing healthy and inclusive community practices that can be replicated in other communities.
+We aim to establish better software engineering practices in the statistical community and to provide onboarding pathways for young researchers, while documenting and implementing healthy and inclusive community practices that can be replicated in other communities.

 To anchor the effort, we focus on two pilot projects with different scopes, target audiences, and levels of maturity, and determine how they should be modified to comply with modern software engineering and community governance best practices.
-YAGLM is an open-source Python package that makes modern generalized linear models (GLM) available and easily accessible to data scientists.
+YAGLM is an open-source Python package that makes modern generalized linear models (GLMs) easily accessible to data scientists.
-GLMs are a flexible and powerful generalization of ordinary linear regression and cover many statistical models widely used in applications.
+GLMs are a flexible and powerful generalization of ordinary linear regression that cover many statistical models widely used in applications.
 The ISLP open-source Python package accompanies the new introductory text on statistical learning and Python ("An Introduction to Statistical Learning: with Applications in Python," which closely follows the examples in its hugely successful R version).
-Through a detailed code and governance audits of these pilot project as well as feedback from the statistical community we document the need for innovation within the current technological landscape; outline how to identify potential contributors and users; specify the necessary infrastructure, organization, and governance; and explore mechanisms for long-term sustainability.
+Through detailed code and governance audits of these pilot project, as well as feedback from the statistical community, we will document the need for innovation within the current technological landscape; outline how to identify potential contributors and users; specify the necessary infrastructure, organization, and governance; and explore mechanisms for long-term sustainability.